What to See in Chiang Mai: Amazing Architecture

 Part of the beauty of Howie’s HomeStay is that you feel like you’re a lifetime away from the hustle and bustle of Thailand’s urban landscapes – but really, you’re just a 30-minute drive away.
 The flight from Bangkok is just an hour.

-If you’re figuring out what to see in Chiang Mai, our eco-resort is the perfect choice to discover the architectural beauty of the area – just the right balance of Western comfort and also the freedom to explore.
+If you’re figuring out what to see in Chiang Mai, our luxury resort is the perfect choice to discover the architectural beauty of the area – just the right balance of Western comfort and also the freedom to explore.

 What to See in Chiang Mai

-Chiang Mai is home to a bevy of architectural delights, including over 300 w?t (Buddhist temples.)
+Chiang Mai is home to a bevy of architectural delights, including over 300 Buddhist temples.
 If you’re a history buff, especially where architecture is concerned, welcome to paradise.
 We’re happy to have you.

 With so many architectural treasures in our backyard, it’s hard to pick just one.
 Here are a few of our favorite must-see spots for historians, architecture buffs and aesthetically-minded tourists alike.